olcf/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 Now let's apply this to the Monte Carlo Example!
 First create a new file inside the Score-P directry with a text editor like vim called `all.filter`:

 ```
-$ vi all.filter
+$ vi main.filter
 ```

-Since there is not a lot of USR or COM regions in the program to begin with, we will filter out all possible regions so that we are left with just MPI regions.
-However, if you want to see how some of the USR or COM functions run, feel free to go back and include them.
-To filter out all the USR and COM regions, add the following lines to the `all.filter` file:
+Since this is a small program, we will only filter out the `main` function so that we can see the other USR functions displayed in Vampir.
+However, in bigger programs, we would want to filter out more USR functions.
+To filter out `main`, add the following line to the `main.filter` file.

 ```
 SCOREP_REGION_NAMES_BEGIN
-	EXCLUDE *
+	EXCLUDE main
 SCOREP_REGION_NAMES_END
 ```
 Then issue the command: